AmarnathCJD/ChatGPT/README.md

 ## License

-`CHATGPT` is released under the terms of the MIT License.
-For more information, please refer to the [License](https://choosealicense.com/licenses/mit/) page.
+`CHATGPT` is released under the terms of the GPT-3 License.
+See [LICENSE](https://github.com/amarnathcjd/chatgpt/blob/master/LICENSE) for more information or see https://openai.com/terms.

+[]: # Path: LICENSE